AdobeDocs/commerce-operations.en/help/configuration/cli/localization.md

 ## Create a language package

-As opposed to a translation dictionary, you can translate any or all words and phrases in the Magento application using a language package.
+As opposed to a translation dictionary, you can translate any or all words and phrases in the Commerce application using a language package.
 You can translate a particular component—like a module or a theme—using a translation dictionary.
 [Learn more about language packages][].

 This section discusses how to create a language package, which writes CSV files to modules and themes.
 To create a language package, you must perform the tasks discussed in the following sections: